 Perseverance = Success

 Food is so important to your pet's healthy weight.
-Make smart choices about the quality and type of food you offer your pet as it is the best preventative against obesity and secondary health issues.
+Make smart choices about the quality and type of food you offer your pet as it is the best preventative against health issues that can arise from poor weight management.

 The choices you make for nutrition today can affect your pet for a lifetime.
 Not every routine is right for every dog, so don't be afraid to try something new and see if the results meet their needs.

 Most importantly, give it time to take effect.
-There is no easy button for weight loss.
+There is no easy button for weight loss or weight gain.
 Any change can be a struggle, but it's important to not give up if you aren't immediately seeing the results that you desire.
 If possible, weigh your pet weekly to better monitor progress and make small adjustments as needed.

 Small victories and goals can help you see the benefit and progress of your pet's transition.
-For larger breeds, celebrating a 2 lb weight loss may not seem huge, but it is a step in the right direction.
 Find little victories to help motivate you to continue working towards your pets healthiest weight goals.